mbaumer/us_hep_funding/docs/_states/MI.md

 <a name="MI-07"></a>
 [Back to top](#top)
 ## MI-07 -- Rep. Tim Walberg (R)
+### Committees
+Tim Walberg is the #28 Republican on the House Committee on Energy and Commerce

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016